JFtechOfficial/ultimate-ambilight-setup/README.md

 The fan script requires you to do nothing, it's automated.

+Use [IFTTT](https://ifttt.com/) to interface Google Assistant with the Adafruit-IO mqtt broker.
+You can send:
+* to the "effect launching" topic *(the same topic assigned to `effect-topic` earlier)*
+   * an effect name in order to activate an effect
+* to the "effect clearing" topic *(the same topic assigned to `other-topic` earlier)*
+   * `OFF` in order to turn any Hyperion effect off
+   * `ON` in order to turn on the `Dim cinema lights` effect (additional way to turn this effect on)
+   * `PLAY` in order to play the video from `video_uri` while turning any Hyperion effect off (goes back to capture mode)
+   * `STOP` in order to stop any video
-Use the Google Assistant on your smartphone/tablet/Google home to tell Hyperion what to do.
+Now you can use the Google Assistant on your smartphone/tablet/Google home to tell Hyperion what to do.

 ## 📚 Resources